sealerio/sealer/docs/commandline/sealer_tag.md

 ## sealer tag

-create a new tag that refers to a local ClusterImage
+create one or more tags for local ClusterImage

 ```
 sealer tag [flags]